Savio-Cardoz/esp_irrigator/README.md

 ### Update Log
 Made the http server class use a singleton design pattern.
 The http_server also inherits a Subject class with a registerObserver method.
 This method is used to intialize a member observer to call the port Supervisor objects updateConfig method.
 This allows updates to the port configuration when a payload is received via the http /config endpoint.

+- Added Clock singleton to set system time from RTC hardware (DS3231), read time from a NTP server, update RTC hardware time and system time from NTP server.